ibm-cloud-docs/Db2onCloud/autoscaling_external.md

 # Auto-scaling

-Autoscaling is designed to respond to the short-to-medium term trends in storage usage on your db2oc deployment.
-When enabled, your deployment is checked at an interval you specify.
-If the storage is below the threshold value then the storage is automatically scaled up.
-To keep an eye on your resources, use the MonitoringIBM Cloud® Monitoring integration, which provides metrics for disk space.
+When you enable autoscaling, the storage on your Db2 on Cloud instance will automatically be scaled up if your storage use exceeds the threshold you specify.
+For example, you can choose to scale up your storage by 20GB if more than 90% of your storage is in use for a period of 15 minutes.

-You can set your db2oc deployment to autoscale **disk**.
+To monitor your storage usage, use the IBM Cloud® Monitoring integration, which provides metrics for disk space.

 ## General Autoscaling Parameters